Josef Tal: Electronic music

-Imbued with the kind of realism found only in the true idealist, Tal is indeed a liberal in a realm of artistic endeavor where extremism often goes on a rampage.
-Combining a good deal of modesty with a strong sense of personal value, he impresses even those who find his music rather forbidding and exerts a far more powerful influence on the younger generation than some of his more "successful" colleagues who intoxicate a gullible public with their facile "Mediterranean" orientalism.
+Imbued with a realism that accompanies his idealism, Tal occupies a distinctive position within a field marked by diverse artistic approaches.
+Combining personal modesty with a strong sense of artistic purpose, he has earned recognition even among listeners who find his music challenging.
+His work has had a notable influence on younger generations, while some of his more commercially successful contemporaries have reached broader audiences through forms of “Mediterranean” orientalism.

 Tal was a strong believer in the value of electronic instruments and their potential to transcend the limitations of acoustical means of sound production.
 Tal regarded electronic music as a new music language, which he describes as unstable and lacking a crystallized definition.
 He viewed the computer as an instrument which compels the composer to disciplined thinking.
 In return, it stores the data it was fed with absolute faithfulness.
 Nevertheless, when the computer is ill-used, the composer's incompetence will be revealed, as he is unable to unite computer with the realm of music.
 But according to Tal, composing electronic music has another aspect too: when the composer chooses the computer's music-notation as his tool for creating, he concomitantly annuls the performer's role as an interpreter.
 From that point on, it is only the composer's mental capacity that counts, and the performance is independent of the interpreter's virtuosity.

 Tal integrated electronic music in many of his works for "conventional" instruments, and was actually one of the world's pioneers in doing so.
 His pieces for electronic music and harp, piano or harpsichord, and operas like Massada or Ashmedai are typical examples.

 Following Concerto No. 4 for Piano & Electronics premiere (August 27, 1962), Herzl Rosenblum the daily Yediot Ahronot's editor and critic, used the terms "Terror!", "Cacophony" and "Minority dictatorship".